 - We are asking that all patients practice social distancing and keep at least a 6 foot distance between themselves and others.

-- All patients with a cough are required to wear a mask the entire time in clinic.
+- All patients and guests are required to wear a mask the entire time in clinic.
+Eating and drinking is not permitted.

 - Patients with symptoms of fever, cough, or other symptoms of respiratory infection are required to reschedule their appointments.
 Please call (541) 382-3344 to reschedule.

-- Patients who display symptoms are being redirected to Summit Medical Group’s triage line for care.
+- Patients who display symptoms are being redirected to their primary care provider for care.

 - We have increased the number of hand sanitizer dispensers at all locations, and all patients entering our clinics are required to use hand sanitizer.

-- Our employees have been advised to stay home if they are sick, wear a mask if they are coughing, and continue to wash their hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer.
+- Our employees are required to do daily symptom checks and stay home if they are sick.
+We continue to wear masks and wash hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer.

 - We have increased both daily cleaning around the clinic for all surfaces as well as deeper cleaning by our external company at night.

-- Where possible, waiting room furniture has been re-arranged to allow for more distance between patients.
+- Waiting room furniture has been re-arranged to allow for more distance between patients.

-- We are requesting that patients coming for appointments only bring one other essential person with them such as a caregiver, advocate or adult accompanying a minor.
+- Patients coming for appointments may only bring one other essential person with them such as a caregiver, advocate or adult accompanying a minor.

 If you have any health-related questions, please contact your primary health care provider.
 Call 2-1-1 for information from the Oregon Health Authority or visit their website here.